 Save big with resale stores.
 You probably don’t want to buy paint from a resale store, but most other supplies will be of great value!
 When a contractor orders too many cabinets or a tiling project gets scaled back, for example, a lot of those otherwise brand new supplies will end up at resale stores.
 Buying any supplies you can for a DIY project from a resale store will keep your costs down and your smiles up.

 Know where to spend big and where to save big.
 It’s always a good idea to look at the full scale of a project.
-If you are remodeling an entire bathroom on your own and you are trying to cut back on costs, maybe the first thing you can scale back on is fancying lighting fixtures.
+If you are remodeling an entire bathroom on your own and you are trying to cut back on costs, maybe the first thing you can scale back on is fancy lighting fixtures.
 Of course, this is just an example – many people prefer sleek lighting over high-end finishes or knobs.
 Wherever you know you can cut back may be a good idea from a cost savings perspective.
 You can always revisit a DIY remodel and add new fixtures or high-end finishes a few months down the road.

 Learn a new skill.
 Some people LOVE do-it-yourself projects because they feel accomplished.
 It’s like learning any new skill – each project will get better with time and with gained knowledge and experience.
 Start small and slowly work your way up to a bigger project.
 You will find out pretty quickly if DIY is for you!

-If you’re considering hiring for professional remodeling services for your next big home improvement project, we urge you to contact us!
+If you’re considering hiring professional remodeling services for your next big home improvement project, we urge you to contact us!
 We look forward to helping you build your dreams into a reality!

 Reed Design Build is a dynamic and dedicated team of professionals who provide an experience that enriches lives,